Layr-Labs/eigenlayer-docs/docs/eigenda/operator-guides/operator-faq.md

-If you are running on k8s or have a load balancer in front of your EigenDA node and you don't want EigenDA to automatically update IP which is sent to EigenDA while registeration then follow the steps to make sure correct IP is registered
+If you are running on k8s or have a load balancer in front of your EigenDA node and you don't want EigenDA to automatically update IP which is sent to EigenDA while registering, then follow the steps to make sure correct IP is registered

 * Update the [NODE_HOSTNAME](https://github.com/Layr-Labs/eigenda-operator-setup/blob/2872d76b5e0b127400eb7e6dd16da362c7c142ba/.env.example#L63) to the public IP where you will want to recieve traffic.
 * Opt-in using the provided [steps](./eigenda-avs-installation-registration-and-upgrade.md#step-4-opt-in-into-eigenda)